crescent-network/crescent/x/farming/spec/04_messages.md

 Anyone can create this private plan type message.

 - A fixed amount plan distributes the amount of coins by a fixed amount that is defined in `EpochAmount`.
-- Internally, `PrivatePlanFarmingPoolAddress` is generated and assigned to the plan.
+- Internally, the private plan's farming pool address is derived and assigned to the plan.

 The creator must query the plan and send the amount of coins to the farming pool address so that the plan distributes as intended.